le-petit-prince/dstahlke-gnuplot-iostream-wiki/BasicUsage.markdown

 You can pass the path to your gnuplot executable, along with any commandline parameters:
 	Gnuplot gp("gnuplot -persist");
-The `-persist` option prevents the gnuplot window from closing when your program exits, at least on Linux.
-On Windows it's a bit trickier and I don't really have a good solution yet (although you can just make your program wait for a keystroke before exiting).
+If you don't pass any parameters, then the enviroment variable `GNUPLOT_IOSTREAM_CMD` is used if set, otherwise a guess is made as to the best command to use for your operating system (usually `gnuplot -persist`).

 On Windows, you may need to be careful to properly quote the path:
 	Gnuplot gp("\"C:\\my path\\gnuplot.exe\"");
-The default constructor, with no arguments, is the same as `Gnuplot gp("gnuplot")`.

 If you pass a `FILE *` then everything is sent there instead of to gnuplot:
 	Gnuplot gp(fopen("script.gp", "w"));
 Outputting to console is useful for debugging:
 	Gnuplot gp(stdout);

+Also useful for debugging is to set `GNUPLOT_IOSTREAM_CMD="cat"` to send the commands to console or `GNUPLOT_IOSTREAM_CMD=">script.gp"` to write to a file.

+NOTE: Windows support is a bit dodgy.
+If you can make it better let me know.
+There are some hits on the [Portability](Portability) page.

 # `iostream` interface